jitdxpert/payroll/README.md

-# payroll
+# Payroll
-Payroll is an application by which you can manage your company's employee records, salary details and leave applications very easily.
+Payroll is an application to maintain your company's employee records, salary details and leave applications without any hassle.